velvia/simd-lookup/BENCHMARK_ANALYSIS.md

 ## Recommendations

-### 1. Use Bit-Packing for Large Dual Vocabs ✅
+### 1. Use Bit-Packing for Large Dual Tables ✅

 **When to use:**
-- Dual vocabulary lookups
+- Dual table lookups
 - Tables > 10MB each
 - Value range fits in 2-3 bits
 - Cache thrashing is suspected